Installation and SetupInstallation - Each User. Installation - Multi-user. Language Translations. Personalize Your Templates.

 Training Team Roles

-Responsibilities and Performance Evaluation Criteria
+Responsibilities and Performance Evaluation Criteria for the various roles to develop and deliver training.

 Easily personalized for your team, but might include:

-the Executive Sponsor Change Agent, Training Designer, Instructor, Co-Leader, Logistics Coordinator, Content Expert, Post-Training Mentor, the Learners, On-Site Facilitator, On-Site Coordinator,
+the Executive Sponsor Change Agent, Training Designer, Instructor, Co-Leader, Logistics Coordinator, Content Expert, Post-Training Mentor, the Learners, On-Site Facilitator, On-Site Coordinator, On Call Support Roles, and Continuous Improvement Leadership.

 Why start with a blank page and a blinking cursor, when you could start with excellent insights from other successful teams?
 And then simply edit this simple Word template for the few things that might be different for your training team.